P1 and P2

 One of the failures related to insulin pumps is the over delivery of the drug.
 This can result in (mild or severe) hypoglycemia.
 The underdelivery of insultin may result in diabetic ketoacidosis.

-SoftComply Risk Manager is a Jira app developed specifically for medical device risk assessment that supports both FMEA and Hazard Analysis, automates traceability between risks, requirements and test cases, and generates compliant Risk Reports.
+SoftComply Risk Manager Plus is a Jira app developed specifically for medical device risk assessment that supports both FMEA and Hazard Analysis, automates traceability between risks, requirements and test cases, and generates compliant Risk Reports.